bocoup/jqfundamentals.com/content/javascript-basics/index.md

     greet( 'Rebecca', 'Thanks for joining us' );

 <div class="alert">
   In the above example, we use a function called `log`.
-This is a helper function that is defined by the JavaScript that powers this site -- it is not a built-in JavaScript function.
+This is a helper function that is defined by the JavaScript that powers this site &mdash; it is not a built-in JavaScript function.
 You can use `log` in the built-in editor for this site, but you'll need to use `console.log` in your normal code, and then view the output in your browser's console.
 </div>

 You can try running this program by clicking the <i class="icon-eye-open"></i>